-Annually, MAC serves more than 5,000 students of all ages and abilities by providing classes in music, movement, dance, theater, woodshop, literary arts, conditioning, metal arts, mixed media, printmaking, drawing, painting, photography, ceramics, sculpture, and textiles.
+Annually, MAC serves more than 6,000 students of all ages and abilities by providing classes in music, movement, dance, theater, wood working, literary arts, conditioning, metal arts, mixed media, printmaking, drawing, painting, photography, ceramics, sculpture, and textiles.
 Currently, the music department alone employs more than twenty-five teaching musicians and has approximately 275 students enrolled in private music instruction.
 Each year, there are more than 100 qualified teachers providing instruction in the arts to students at the center.

 Why should I invest in the Multnomah Arts Center?

 The Multnomah Arts Center has been sponsored by Portland Parks and Recreation Department since 1973.
 They provide the facility and general maintenance costs.
 MAC covers staffing and operations expense through rental income and class registration fees.
 The center relies on MACA to provide program improvements through its fund-raising efforts which provide an opportunity for our community to support arts education and outreach.